What are the different types of hair loss ?

 What can be done against hair loss ?

 Unfortunately, this question can not be easily answered.
 Here are some clues to what you can do about what kind of hair loss:

-Especially with hereditary hair loss, you can take advantage of the fact that the hair on the back of the head are not affected.
-This is why a hair transplant in Turkey is the best treatment option available today !
+.If neither of the first two reasons is true, there is the possibility of hair transplantation.
+Especially with the hereditary hair loss, you can take advantage of the fact that the hair on the back of the head are not affected, so that a transplant this is very promising.